2.D Refugee-Sponsor Relationship

 In exceptional circumstances, prior to the refugees' arrival, Canada may determine that certain refugees require more time to become established in Canada and require a longer period of support from sponsors.
 In those cases, the visa officer will ask the sponsoring group to extend the sponsorship period to a maximum of thirty-six months.
 The sponsoring group has the option of refusing the request for an extension of the sponsorship period but risks having the case refused as a result.

 Sponsoring groups typically agree to provide the refugees with financial and settlement support for their first twelve months in Canada or until they become self-sufficient (whichever occurs first).

 Sponsoring groups’ undertaking may be twenty-four to thirty-six months for refugees sponsored through the Joint Assistance Sponsorship (JAS) Program.
 These are refugees with special needs who require additional settlement support.
 Special needs may be required due to trauma from violence or torture, medical disabilities, systemic discrimination, or a large number of family members.
-In JAS cases, the Government of Canada provides income support for the duration of the sponsorship period while the private sponsors provide settlement and emotional support to help the refugees adjust to life in Canada.
+In JAS cases, the Government of Canada provides income support for up to twenty-four months, while the private sponsors provide settlement and emotional support to help the refugees adjust to life in Canada.

 In the case of Blended Visa-Office Referred refugees, the sponsorship undertaking is twelve months, but Canada provides six months of financial support.

 Even after the formal sponsorship undertaking finishes, some sponsoring groups have decided to continue providing financial and settlement support to the refugees they have sponsored.
 Sponsoring groups are not required to inform the Government of Canada of their continued support past the formal sponsorship period.